-If you or someone you love has been in an accident in Oklahoma that resulted in injuries to the spinal cord, you know how difficult this type of injury can be on you and your loved ones.
+If you or someone you love has been in an accident in Oklahoma that injured the spinal cord, you know how difficult this type of injury can be on you and your loved ones.
 Even a minor spinal cord injury can have dramatic, long-lasting effects.
 You may lose the ability to work, to provide for your family, and to participate in the activities you enjoy.
 Some victims may lose the ability to walk or care for themselves.

-If your spinal cord injury happened in an accident that was caused by another party’s negligence, you may be able to seek compensation.
-The Oklahoma City personal injury lawyers of Abel Law Firm specialize in assisting victims of debilitating injuries just like yours in filing personal injury claims for damages.
+If your spinal cord injury happened in an accident caused by another party’s negligence, you may be able to seek compensation.
+The Oklahoma City personal injury lawyers of Abel Law Firm specialize in assisting victims of debilitating injuries like yours in filing personal injury claims for damages.

 Don’t let a single accident determine the course of your life.
 Call Abel Law Firm today at (405) 239-7046 for a confidential consultation, and we’ll tell you how we can help you get on the road to recovery.